 Unfortunately we didn't manage to make it inside this historic building, however Notre Dame Cathedral is still a stunning sight from the outside, especially at night with all the uplighting.

 I preferred Musée D’Orsay to the Lourve, mainly because I like Impressionism art and they had Van Gogh and Monet exhibitions!
 For my 'must see in Paris' you need to venture up to the fifth floor on the opposite side to the massive antique clock, you can (usually!) get a great view of the city.

 Eiffel Tower - 7th Arr.

 Having seen the Eiffel Tower 15 years ago and being able to walk freely around this beautiful structure and surrounding park, I was saddened to see it completely enclosed by metal sheeting.
 The security has been stepped up massively and they are planning to build a bullet-proof glass wall around it as a safety measurement.
 I don’t advise visiting it close up until this glass wall is complete because I found it chaotic to manoeuvre around the tower, or even to get near it because they’ve blocked off most of the walkways.

 At dusk when it was lit up and from afar it still looked spectacular and the lights sparkled just as I remembered.

 Champs-Élysées - 8th Arr.

-Like the Oxford Street of Paris, expect this avenue to be very busy with high end shops and a mass of restaurants and bars.
+The Champs-Élysées is a must if you're planning on shopping in Paris, expect this avenue to be very busy with high end shops and a mass of restaurants and bars.

 Arc De Triomphe - 8th Arr.